 - We praise God and curse men who are made in his likeness.
 The irony of this is amazing.
-We praise God for his goodness, and for his creation and blessings, and then curse those we are supposed to love that are created in his image.
-That's equivalent to saying I love my wife but hate my children.
+We praise God for His goodness, and His creation, and His blessings, and then curse those we are supposed to love that are created in his image.
+That's equivalent to saying, "I love my wife but hate my children."
+"I love God, but Jesus I don't care for."

-Verse 10: Here is what we need to harvest from this.
+Verse 10: Here is what we need to gather from this.
 To curse men is also cursing God.
-It's the eulogy (eulogia) vs. the curse (katara).
-A good word with an imprecation.
+It's the eulogy vs. the curse.
+The Greek text uses the word for eulogy and the word imprecation.
+A good word with a curse.
 It ought not to be.
+All this from the same mouth.
+No!